IEP Related Services in Maryland

 What related services can be included in an IEP in Maryland?

 In Maryland, related services are developmental, corrective, and other supportive services required to assist a child with a disability to benefit from special education.
-Maryland's definition under COMAR 13A.05.01.02 and 34 CFR 300.34 includes speech-language pathology, audiology, psychological services, physical therapy, occupational therapy, counseling services (including rehabilitation counseling), social work services, school health and nursing services, parent counseling and training, transportation, recreation, assistive technology services, orientation and mobility services, and interpreting services.
-The IEP must specify the frequency, duration, and location of each related service (COMAR 13A.05.01.09A(7)).
-Maryland follows federal IDEA standards for related services eligibility and provision.
-A child's IEP must include all related services necessary for the child to receive FAPE; the test is whether the service is required for the child to benefit from special education.
-Assistive technology devices and services must be made available if required by the IEP, including for use in the home when the IEP team determines it is necessary (34 CFR 300.105).
-Maryland LEAs may contract with outside agencies to provide related services if they cannot provide them directly, but the LEA remains responsible for ensuring delivery at no cost to the family (COMAR 13A.05.01.02; 34 CFR 300.103).
-Medicaid-eligible related services may be billed to Medicaid with parental consent, but this does not relieve the LEA of its obligation to provide FAPE (Md.
+Maryland's definition under COMAR 13A.05.01.02 and 34 CFR 300.34 includes speech-language pathology, audiology, psychological services, physical therapy, occupational therapy, counseling services (including rehabilitation counseling), social work services, school health and nursing services, parent counseling and training, transportation, recreation (including therapeutic recreation), assistive technology services, orientation and mobility services, and interpreting services.
+The IEP must specify each related service with its frequency (how often per week/month), duration (length of each session), location (general education classroom, therapy room, etc.), and projected start date (COMAR 13A.05.01.09(A)(7)).
+Maryland follows federal IDEA standards for related services eligibility; the test is whether the service is required for the child to benefit from special education (Burlington School Committee v.
+Dept. of Education, 1985).
+Assistive technology devices and services must be made available if required by the IEP, including for use in the home when the IEP team determines it is necessary for FAPE (34 CFR 300.105).
+Maryland LEAs (24 county boards of education) may contract with outside agencies or private practitioners to provide related services if they cannot provide them directly, but the LEA remains responsible for ensuring delivery at no cost to the family and for monitoring the quality of contracted services (COMAR 13A.05.01.02; 34 CFR 300.103).
+Maryland's Medicaid School Programs (MSP) initiative allows LEAs to bill Maryland Medicaid for eligible related services delivered to Medicaid-eligible students through the IEP, provided parental consent is obtained; this does not relieve the LEA of its FAPE obligation and cannot delay or deny services (Md.
 Code Ann., Ed. § 8-418).
+Each related service must address identified needs documented in the child's present levels and must support attainment of IEP goals.
+Maryland MSDE monitors LEA compliance with related service delivery timelines through the state's Results Driven Accountability (RDA) system.

 What Maryland Requires